James G. King: Personal life

+Death and burial

 King died of a "congestion of the lungs" on October 3, 1853, at his country place, "Highwood," near Weehawken, New Jersey, which he had purchased in 1832.
 He was interred in the churchyard of Grace Church, Jamaica, New York.

 Descendants

 Through his son Archibald, he was the grandfather of May Denning King (1848–1925), who married John King Van Rensselaer, a son of Henry Bell Van Rensselaer and grandson of Stephen Van Rensselaer III, the patroon of Rensselaerwyck.
 His great-great-granddaughter Ellin Travers Mackay married Irving Berlin.
 Another great-great-grandchild was Wolcott Gibbs, who was also a direct descendant of Martin Van Buren (James Gore King's grandson married Martin Van Buren's granddaughter, and Wolcott Gibbs was their grandson).

 Through his youngest daughter Fanny, he was the grandfather of Robert McLane, who served as the 32nd Mayor of Baltimore.